-If you're looking for information about a specific part of the process of starting a food truck, you can use the links below to jump to the correlating section.
+If you have a specific question about buying a food truck, use the links below to jump to the correlating section.

 How Much Does a Food Truck Cost?

 On average, most food truck entrepreneurs spend between $70,000 and $80,000 on their food truck.
 The total price of buying a food truck can amount anywhere from $50,000 to $250,000 depending on how you acquire the truck, customize it for your needs, and your local permit and licensing requirements.
 To help you narrow down how much you should expect to spend on your food truck, we break down the average cost of new, used, and leased food trucks below.